-One of the most important career and life-planning activities you can engage in is finding your own definitions or models of success.
+One of the most important career and life-planning activities you can engage in is finding your own definitions or models of career success.
 This is vitally important for a number of reasons: If you haven’t done this, how do you know what’s best for you?
-How can you make career decisions if you aren’t crystal clear about how you define success?
+How can you make sound career decisions if you aren’t crystal clear about how you define success?
 How can you be happy if you don’t know when you’re successful?

 If this question is relevant to you right now…